Peter Jones (missionary): Fractured community

 In Upper Canada, he returned to a community that had begun to question his leadership.
-William and Lawrence Herchmer led a group within the community that opposed Jones' influence, claiming it was turning the Mississaugas of the Credit Mission into "Brown Englishmen".
+William and Lawrence Herchmer led a group within the community that opposed Jones's influence, claiming it was turning the Mississaugas of the Credit Mission into "Brown Englishmen".
 The brothers, while Christians, objected to the harsh discipline imposed on the young, the use of voting rather than consensus to govern and the loss of Indian lifestyle and culture.
 By 1840, the settlement was very strained; pressure from white settlers, scarcity of wood and the uncertainty of whether the band had claims to the land they occupied forced the band council to begin considering relocation.
 1840 also saw the Methodist church split into two factions, Canadian Methodists and British Wesleyans.
 Various Indian bands aligned with either church, and competition hampered missionary work.
-Of Jones' friends within the church, only Egerton Ryerson remained in the Canadian conference.
+Of Jones's friends within the church, only Egerton Ryerson remained in the Canadian conference.
 With the background of these conflicts in the Credit Settlement, it became increasingly difficult for Jones to travel.< Jones influence with the provincial government remained small.
-Although the Mississaugas of the Credit had been promised title deeds, Jones' meeting with Lieutenant Governor George Arthur failed to produce them.
+Although the Mississaugas of the Credit had been promised title deeds, Jones's meeting with Lieutenant Governor George Arthur failed to produce them.
 Indian Agent Samuel Jarvis, appointed in 1837, ignored the Mississaugas, failing to issue them the annual reports on their trust funds and failing to respond to letters.
-The strain of these community splits, combined with Jones' responsibilities as a father after the birth of his first son, Charles Augustus (Wahweyaakuhmegoo (Waawiyekamigoo, "The Round World")) in April 1839, prevented Jones from undertaking many proselytizing tours.
+The strain of these community splits, combined with Jones's responsibilities as a father after the birth of his first son, Charles Augustus (Wahweyaakuhmegoo (Waawiyekamigoo, "The Round World")) in April 1839, prevented Jones from undertaking many proselytizing tours.
 As Eliza had previously had two miscarriages and two stillbirths, the couple took great care in raising Charles.